hacdias/hacdias.com/content/resume/index.md

   from="06/2024" to="present" >}}

 - Building a platform to enable developers to retrieve verifiable credentials from multiple identity wallets into their online platforms using a single integration, using open standards, in TypeScript.
-- Integrating verification of digital identity wallets built on both proprietary APIs, and on open standards, such as OpenID for Verifiable Presentations and SD-JWTs.
+- Integrating verification of digital identity wallets built on both proprietary APIs, and on open standards, such as OpenID for Verifiable Presentations, SD-JWT and mDoc.

 {{</ resume-position >}}